Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 Dataset explanation
 ========================

+The columns of the dataset are as follows:

 ```
 Column 'X': the X coordinates of the sample.
 Column 'Y': the Y coordinates of the sample.